0xksure/api-pilot/README.md

 # Support
 Please file an issue if any of the above operations fails and we will support you as soon as possible.

+# Package usage
+It is also possible to use the package headless.
+The package contains a simple interface that an `OpenAIAssistance` class implements.
+It is possible to wrap this class in your own CLI or API if you want.